HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 The composition of `u32_inc = λx. x + 1` does NOT have a constant-size normal form.
 For example, `u32_inc^4(x) = λx. x + 1 + 1 + 1 + 1`, and the size grows as
 `N` grows.
 Because of that, both HOVM and GHC have the same asymptotics here.

-For some reason, though, HOVM is about 2 faster, even single-thread.
-To be honest, this surprised me.
-I've annotated the Haskell benchmark with `Int` to make sure `Integer` wasn't involved, but the result still holds.
-In general, I expect HOVM (of today) to be slightly slower than GHC when there is no parallelism nor better asymptotics, but in this case it is just faster.
+To my surprise, though, HOVM is about 2x faster, even single-threaded.

 ### compose_inc_ctr